Covid-19 coronavirus: Prime Minister Jacinda Ardern warns against expecting border perfection as troops rolled in

 * Will Lockdown 2.0 let National and NZ First back in the game?

-* Whānau granted exemption to take her body through Auckland to Northland
+* Whānau granted exemption to take girl's body through Auckland to Northland

+* Public health experts say government wasted the 100 days NZ was free of community transmission - call for inquiry

 * Why business is turning against the Government's elimination strategy